altrdev/nepal_allyouneedtoknow/content/en/in-depth/trekking-kathmandu.md

 Second day of trekking in the Kathmandu valley and more than **15km/9mi** to walk.

 We've divided this second day into two parts, with a stop at **Namo Budda** in the very middle.
-To enter the Namo Budda area and monestery you'll have to pay a tax of **100NPR** pp.
+To enter the Namo Budda area and monastery you'll have to pay a tax of **100NPR** pp.

 If you'd decide to stop here as we did, you'll find yourself in a magic athmosphere, with prayer flags all around the area and prayer wheels to spin.
 Namo Budda is a must-destination for every Buddhist from Nepal and beyond.
 The monastery is actually a school, a seminary for young Buddhists.
 You could see teens wearing the traditional tibetan costumes involved in trainings and praying ceremonies.
 You could even visit the magnificient rooms where they practice.